textcreationpartnership/A00249/README.md

 ##Content Summary##

 #####Front#####
-A CONSOLATORY LETTER TO ALL THE AFFLICTED CATHOLIKES in England.Philip.
-4.Sic ſtate in domino Chariſ

 #####Body#####

 1. TO HIS MOST DEARE COVNTREYMEN ALL THE AFFLICTED CAtholickes in England H.B. wiſheth all comfort and ſtrength and ꝑſeueraunce in Chriſt Ieſus.